-Prerequisites: P6104 or P8130 or MPH Quantitative Foundations core course and P6400.

-Research synthesis using systematic review and meta-analysis is one of the most valuable of research endeavors, and can be a particularly rewarding experience for unior investigators who want to develop expertise in a specific area of public health or medicine by producing a product with significant scientific impact.
+Prerequisites: P6103 or P6104 or P8130 or MPH Quantitative Foundations, Evidence, and Policy core course, and P6400.
+Research synthesis using systematic review and meta-analysis is one of the most valuable of research endeavors, and can be a particularly rewarding experience for junior investigators who want to develop expertise in a specific area of public health or medicine by producing a product with significant scientific impact.
 This course will combine lecture and workshop elements to introduce students to the principles and practices of systematic review and meta-analysis.
 It will be targeted to students who have previously been introduced to the concepts of basic biostatistics, epidemiology, and clinical trials.
+By the end of the course, each student (as part of a group) will have conducted a systematic review and meta-analysis of a topic chosen by their group.
+The emphasis in this course is on the actual conduct of systematic review and meta-analysis, so morning lectures are followed daily by afternoon lab/workshop hours during which instructors support students in mastering each stage of the research process.
+As a culminating experience, students make oral presentations summarizing the process they followed, unexpected challenges, main findings, and plans for future research using their newly acquired research synthesis skills.